 Know what to do when it's bigger than you

-Whether you're driving on metro or regional roads, you may come across vehicles carrying extra weight and width.
+When you're driving on metro or regional roads, you may come across vehicles that are much bigger, wider and slower than you.

-How to safely navigate a vehicle that's wider than you
+How to safely navigate a vehicle that's bigger than you

-If you come across one of these oversize vehicles travelling towards you, accompanied by a Heavy Vehicle Pilot or Traffic Escort Warden vehicle, please follow these simple steps:
+If you come across an OSOM or large agricultural vehicle, accompanied by a Heavy Vehicle Pilot or Traffic Escort Warden vehicle, please follow these simple steps:

 - Slow down - seeing a Heavy Vehicle Pilot or Traffic Escort Warden vehicle is a warning that there’s something big up ahead

-- Move left - oversize loads can take up more than half the road or may need to travel in the middle of the road to avoid power lines or other roadside items
+- Move left - oversize loads and large agricultural vehicles can take up more than half the road or may need to travel in the middle of the road to avoid power lines or other roadside items

 - Prepare to stop and follow directions - Heavy Vehicle Pilots and Traffic Escort Wardens are there to provide directions on how to safely navigate the oversize load

-If the oversize vehicle is extra-wide, you may need to pull over completely for the vehicle to pass safely.
-Take care when re-entering the road – indicate and wait until the entire convoy has passed, including the last Pilot vehicle.
+If the OSOM or agricultural vehicle is extra-wide, you may need to pull over completely for the vehicle to pass safely.
+Take care when re-entering the road – indicate and wait until the entire convoy has passed, including the last Pilot vehicle, where present.

-When following behind an oversize vehicle, be patient and keep a safe distance.
-Oversize vehicles will sometimes pull over when it is safe for you to pass.
+When following behind an oversize or agricultural vehicle, be patient and keep a safe distance.
+The driver will sometimes pull over and signal when it is safe for you to pass.

 If the rear pilot waves you past or calls you over the UHF radio (using UHF Channel 40) and advises that it’s safe to overtake, proceed with extreme caution.
 As the driver, you are still responsible for ensuring it is safe to cross the centreline and overtake.